-Now that you can streaming media on your TV there are a number of paying options available.
+Now that you can stream media on your TV there are a number of paid options available.
 What are the ongoing costs for you?

 I would suggest choosing only a few Streaming Providers at a time to try out and see if you like the programming.
-By selecting to many options at once you maybe overwhelmed by the choices and the monthly fees will equal to or more than your original cable bill with a fragment programming with different streaming providers.
+By selecting too many options at once you may be overwhelmed by the choices and the monthly fees will equal to or more than your original cable bill with a fragment programming with different streaming providers.

 - Netflix $10-12 per month

 - For sports fans.
 Sling TV's fundamental $20 per month bundle Watch ESPN, ESPN2, TBS, and TNT.
 Sling Blue Bundle get NHL, FS1, FS2, NFL network and get 9 more games channels, including SEC Network, ESPNU, ESPNews, and beIN Sports HD, with the Sports Extra Package.

 - Amazon Prime $99 year Try for 30 days for Free